-Firefox will soon begin respecting Windows 10’s dark app mode setting.
-But you can enable dark mode in Firefox today, on any operating system, and without installing any third-party themes.
-This works on Windows 7, Windows 10, macOS, and Linux.
+Firefox has respected Windows 10’s dark mode setting for a while now.
+But you can manually enable dark mode in Firefox, on any operating system, and without installing any third-party themes.
+This works on Windows 7, Windows 10, Windows 11, macOS, and Linux.

 Click “Themes” at the left side of the add-ons page.

-The Default theme is a standard light theme that respects your Windows theme settings.
-For example, if you enable colored title bars on Windows 10, Firefox will use colored title bars with the default theme.
+The System Default theme is a standard light theme that respects your Windows theme settings.

 The Light theme uses lighter grays.
 When you enable this theme, Firefox will use a light gray title bar and other elements, even when you have colored title bars enabled in Windows.